 Lead Thou me on!

-Three hundred and fifty miles to the northwest, at 1815 California Street in San Francisco, ‘Abdu’l-Bahá seemed to disagree with the words that rang out in faraway Los Angeles.
+Three hundred and fifty miles to the northwest, at 1815 California Street in San Francisco, perhaps ‘Abdu’l-Bahá didn’t share quite the same sentiments that rang out in song in faraway Los Angeles.
 “I loved the garish day, and, spite of fears, Pride ruled my will,” they sang.
 But ‘Abdu’l-Bahá remembered his friend Chase as “free from the troubles of this world.”
 “Remember not past years!” they sang.
 But “The life of Mr. Chase was spiritual in character; his service will ever be remembered,” ‘Abdu’l-Bahá said.

 Thornton Chase was only sixty-five years old when he died.
 “No matter how long he might have remained here, he would have met nothing else but trouble,” ‘Abdu’l-Bahá said.
 “The purpose of life is to get certain results. . .
 If the tree bring forth its fruit young, its life is short; it is praiseworthy.”
 “Praise be to God!” he said, “the tree of Mr. Chase’s life brought forth fruit. . . therefore he is free.”